Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Bullet points shouldn't be full sentences, pulled from your outline.
 They should be summaries of your ideas that you'll elaborate on while speaking.

-Make the font size large for maximum readability and sentences short for your audience's attention span.
+Make the font size large for the best readability.
+And keep sentences short for your audience's attention span.
 Keeping your bullet points concise helps make a great PowerPoint presentation that's more memorable.

 Step 3.
 Put Layouts in PowerPoint to Use

 Layouts are the preset combination of elements like content boxes and placeholders for images and media.
-There are a number of choices to work with, and when used well, they can make a good PowerPoint presentation great.
+There are several choices to work with.
+When used well, they can make a good PowerPoint presentation great.

 To choose a layout, find the Layout button on the Home tab of the PowerPoint ribbon.
 Click on the dropdown option to choose a different layout for a different arrangement of the content on your slides.